-Hungary: 26 MOL petrol stations in Hungary will not be closed as planned22.
-May 2020. / SEE Energy News
+Hungary: 26 MOL petrol stations in Hungary will not be closed as planned, SEE Energy News

 Due to coronavirus pandemic as one of the responses to lower fuel demand it was initially planned that 26 petrol stations in Hungary or about 6 % of its country’s total will be closed, but Hungarian oil and gas company MOL has decided not to proceed with it.